 We all need and crave feedback, and your employees are no different.

 Managers should, therefore, master the tricks of giving feedback.
 The positive effects of feedback are immense in the workplace.
-It can build trust, employee satisfaction, keep the employees motivated and reduce turnover.
+It can build trust and employee satisfaction, motivate employees, and reduce turnover.

 The best ways to give healthy feedback are

 - Don’t wait, give your feedback immediately.